jcangas/version_info/README.md

     thor vinfo:bump SEGMENT=patch  # bumps segment: [major, minor, patch, build]... thor vinfo:inspect             # Show complete version info thor vinfo:show                # Show version tag and create version_info.yml...

+Note all tasks works with any version format file!!.
+So is very easy to migrate for one to the other.

 ### Bonus: Custom segments and tag format.